How to Safely Ground A Portable Generator (Step By Step)

 #3 Ground the generator.

 Your generator will have a bolt for the purpose of grounding.
-Please loosen it up a bit with a wrench, wrap the wire around it, and then tighten it back up again.
+Loosen it up a bit with a wrench, wrap the wire around it, then tighten it back up again.
 You have the option of soldering it in place as well.

 Potentially?
 Very bad things.